 The Katrina Recovery Team is dedicated to helping survivors of the devastating 2005 hurricane as they work to rebuild their homes and reclaim their communities.
-For 10 years, Bucknell volunteers have traveled to the New Orleans and Mississippi Gulf Coast regions to help those who lost so much to the destructive power of Hurricanes Katrina and Rita.
+For more than 10 years, Bucknell volunteers have traveled to the New Orleans and Mississippi Gulf Coast regions to help those who lost so much to the destructive power of Hurricanes Katrina and Rita.

 Initial work consisted of clearing debris from flooded homes, and "gutting" or taking out the walls, cabinets and appliances, so that the buildings could be reconstructed from the base.
 More recently, delegations have been involved in helping the St. Bernard Project and other nonprofit groups build new houses or refurbish damaged homes so that residents can return to their neighborhoods.